8 Budget-Friendly Activities for the Family

 Most libraries have many different activities to do.
 Kids enjoy getting their own library cards and finding books to take home.
 You can bring the kids for storytime, or some libraries have free craft times.
 Look at your local library.
 You are sure to find fun activities for your family.

 Kids enjoy arts and crafts.
 Teaching them about upcycling is a fun and creative way to spend the day.
 Let them pick an item from the recycling bin and use their imagination.
 Have lots of paints, markers, construction paper, scissors, and glue.
 Cover a table with newspaper, and make sure the kids are wearing something to protect their clothes.
 It will be a day to remember.

-As an idea, use old magazines to make this artsy college of your favorite things!
+As an idea, use old magazines to make this artsy collage of your favorite things!

 Hiking or bicycling

 If you live by a nature preserve or park, take the kids on a hike.
 You can talk about the different plants and animals you see as you hike.
-If you have a local bike path taking every bicycling is another fun activity to do outdoors, plus this is a great way to get exercise.
+If you have a local bike path taking everyone, bicycling is another fun activity to do outdoors.
+Plus, this is a great way to get exercise.

 Make a list of things to find around the house, make teams, and go around the neighborhood.
 It is exciting for kids to search for different items, to see who can find them all first.
 You can have them take a photo of the item if it is something you wouldn’t take home, like a bird’s nest.

 Check out these scavenger hunts you can do with your kids!

 Let’s Take A Drive Buffalo Printable Scavenger Hunt Bingo

 Outdoor and Nature Scavenger Hunt Games for Toddlers